chris13524/tacodns/README.md

 ### Limitations

-TacoDNS only supports a subset of DNS functionality and does not support:
+TacoDNS intentionally does not support:
 - zone transfers

+TacoDNS could support in the future:
+- multiple origins

 ## Use cases